anirban2crypto/traBatchTEnc/README.md

 Use ```cargo test --features TraceTest -- --nocapture``` to check correctness of the Trace

+### ⚠️ Disclaimer

+Please note that this code has **not been cleaned for compiler warnings**.
+Compilation may produce warnings that have not been addressed.

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.